Asbestos Exposure in Coast Guard Veterans

 Asbestos could be found virtually everywhere on Coast Guard cutters.
 Some of the highest-risk areas for Coast Guard asbestos exposure aboard cutters included boiler rooms, engine rooms, and navigation rooms.

-Since Coast Guard cutters often had poor ventilation below decks, those who worked there had a high risk of exposure as the fibers remained in the air.
+Since Coast Guard cutters often had poor ventilation below decks, those who worked there were at a high risk of exposure as the fibers remained in the air.

 Coast Guard cutters were not the only ships that used asbestos materials.
 All vessels made by the other military branches — especially Navy ships — heavily relied on asbestos until the health risks became apparent.